Scott Reedy

-Scott Reedy (born April 4, 1999) is an American professional ice hockey forward for the Texas Stars of the American Hockey League (AHL) as a prospect to the Dallas Stars of the National Hockey League (NHL).
+Scott Reedy (born April 4, 1999) is an American professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the Milwaukee Admirals of the American Hockey League (AHL).
 He was selected by the San Jose Sharks in the 2017 NHL Entry Draft, and made his NHL debut in 2021.

 Early life

 Reedy was born on April 4, 1999, in Prior Lake, Minnesota, to parents Dan and Christina Reedy.
 Growing up in Minnesota, Reedy started skating when he was 2 1/2 years old in an effort to emulate his elder brother.
 As a youth, he played peewee hockey in Minnesota District 6 and helped them win the state championship in Alexandria.
 He also looked up to players on the Minnesota Golden Gophers men's ice hockey team, especially Blake Wheeler and Phil Kessel.

 Playing career

 Amateur

 After winning the PeeWee tournament, Reedy enrolled at Shattuck St. Mary's in Faribault, Minnesota at the age of 14.
 During his first year at the school, Reedy helped lead the team to the 2014 Toyota-USA Hockey Tier I Youth National Championships title by scoring seven goals in the tournament.
 Following the tournament, Reedy was chosen as one of 20 Minnesota players to the USA Hockey National Development Camp in New York and he committed to play collegiate hockey at the University of Minnesota.
 Reedy returned to St. Mary's in the Fall of 2014 and was chosen to play for the Prep team.
 In his first year playing for the prep team, Reedy helped them qualify for the USA Hockey Minnesota District 18U Tier I championship.

 Following his sophomore year, Reedy impressed at the USA Hockey National Team Development Program (NTDP) tryouts and subsequently committed to play with the team in the United States Hockey League.
 He had concluded his time at St. Mary's with 180 points in 119 games.
 Upon joining the team, NTDP's Director of Player Personnel described Reedy as "a versatile, playmaking forward who has a very mature, professional approach to the game."
 In his rookie season, Reedy scored four points in four games at the U17 Five Nations tournament and nine points in five games at the World U-17 Hockey Challenge.
 He also competed at the 2016 USA Hockey/CCM All-American Prospects Game after scoring 22 points in 21 USHL games during the 2015–16 season.
 His play in the USHL earned him attention from hockey scouts and he was ranked 92nd overall leading up to the 2017 NHL Entry Draft.